Controllers

 DeletedAsync

-The DeletedAsync method is purely informative and "fire and forget".
-It is called when a resource is deleted, but it cannot guarantee proper cleanup of resources.
-For reliable resource cleanup, you must use Finalizers.
+The DeletedAsync method is informational only and executes asynchronously without guarantees.
+While it is called when a resource is deleted, it cannot ensure proper cleanup.
+For reliable resource cleanup, use finalizers.

 This method is called when a resource is deleted, but should only be used for: